Saturday, April 18, 2026

 The Demiurge, Religious (Death) Cults, 사이비 종교

 These organizations come in from all different religions and denominations.
 Really, they come in all different shapes and forms.
+Some were from criminal fringe ethnic elements of well-established worldwide religious organizations.

 Why Jung Believed Jesus Spoke Against the Demiurge, Not God